DominicFinn/Junior_Data_Analyst/readme.md

 - `matplotlib`/`seaborn` for visualizations
 - Connecting to SQL Server via `pyodbc` or `sqlalchemy`

 **Example Projects:**
 - Analyze a CSV of ecommerce transactions: average basket size, repeat rate
 - Visualize distribution of order amounts with histograms and boxplots
 - Write a script to automate daily data pull from SQL Server and save to Excel

+### 8. Machine learning and data mining techniques with Python

+**Skills to Learn:**
+- apriori algorithm
+- k-means clustering / cluster analysis
+- categorical data, classification
+- regression analysis
+- decision trees
+- random forests
+- neural networks / deep learning
+- support vector machines
+- gradient boosting

+**Example Projects:**
+- Use the apriori algorithm to find associations between products (e.g. products that are often bought together)
+- Use k-means clustering to group customers (e.g. customers with similar purchase history)
+- Use decision trees to predict customer churn (e.g. predict which customers are likely to churn)
+- Use rule based classification to look at IoT data and predict which devices are likely to fail

+Add more fun here when the time comes.
+This will be the best bit.

+Brucey bonus will be: learning to deploy something so it can be used by a business.

 ---